-NSF found conformance with each indicator reviewed on the Pennsylvania, and North Coast California properties and determined that there were no non-conformances.
+NSF found conformance with each indicator reviewed on the Minnesota, Alabama, Georgia, and North Coast California properties visited and determined that there were no non-conformances.
 As such, the Conservation Fund was found to be in overall conformance and the program was recommended for continued conformance to the SFI 2015-2019 Forest Management Standard.